simvue-io/docs/docs/python-client/overview.md

  * `description`: plain text description of the run;
  * `folder`: folder for the run.
 If none is provided the folder is assumed to be `/`.
 If the folder doesn't already exist it will be created.
  * `running`: if set to `False` it is assume that the simulation will not immediately start running, e.g. a job has been submitted to a batch system.
 When the job starts running it is necessary to reconnect to the run (see below).
- * `offline`: if set to `True` then no attempts will be made to contact the remote Simvue server, and everything will be written to disk.
-This is most useful for HPC worker nodes which have no outgoing network access.

 For example:
 ```